bonina/bonina.github.io/_posts/software/2020/2020-05-12-manually -update-intel-graphics-drivers.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\DeviceInstall\Restrictions\DenyDeviceIDs]<br>
 "1"="PCI\\VEN_8086&DEV_591E&SUBSYS_1182152D"</p>

-These entries will disable ANY iGPU driver changes, even the ones that Windows Update tries to forcefully update (with older ones).
+These entries will block ANY attempt to change the iGPU driver in this particular setup, even with drivers that Windows Update tries to forcefully update (usually older ones).
+To adapt to your specific hardware, change the PCI/IDs entries ("1"="**PCI\\VEN_8086&DEV_591E&SUBSYS_1182152D**") for the ones attributed to your GPU (use the Device Manager - Display adapters - double click above your GPU - Details tab - Property dropdown and choose Hardware IDs - copy the entry without REV, usually the 2nd one).

 When the time to manually update for a newer one comes, you just need to temporarily disable those entries.
 Make another .reg file with the contents below, and run it when you need to install the newer drivers.
-Also, repeat the steps above, specifically disabling the internet access and then clearing the content of the folder "C:\Windows\SoftwareDistribution\Download".
+Also, repeat the steps above, specifically disabling the internet access and then clearing the contents of the folder "C:\Windows\SoftwareDistribution\Download".

 <p class="message">Windows Registry Editor Version 5.00<br>
 <br>
 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\DeviceInstall\Restrictions\DenyDeviceIDs]<br>
 "1"=-</p>

-To make sure everything stays updated, just reapply the first .reg file again.
+To make sure everything remains updated, just reapply the first .reg file again.